jakestanley/setup_windows/README.md

 - shmnview - for managing annoying shell extensions (run from command line as `shmnview`). this looks good.
 - shexview - for managing annoying shell extensions
 - sysinternals - suite of system tools.
 "Autoruns.exe" does some stuff that shellexview can't
+- imagemagick - because it does awesome stuff with images

 ### install-home.bat // TODO update
 - steam